Performance Bonds & Payment Bonds

 - Is a payment & performance bond insurance for me?

 No. They insure public funds against contractor default.
 Should you default, a claim can be made to get a new contractor to finish the job and pay subcontractors, suppliers and laborers.
 The surety will look to the contractor for reimbursement on any claims paid out.
 Therefore, a bond is insurance for the government and a form of credit for the contractor.

 - Where can I find a payment & performancebond form?

-We have industry standard bond forms on file from the AIA which are often used.
+We have industry standard bond forms on file which are often used from the AIA.
 However, you will need to obtain a form from the obligee if they have specific bond forms with their own language.